- Explore what data science means in terms of biology education.

 Participants are encouraged to share resources and ideas both within their group and publicly on QUBESHub.

-The workshop organizers are seeking four highly motivated future faculty volunteers who will help with the day to day logistics of the workshop such as signage, registration, posting events to social media sites, recording talks, daily clean up and set up, etc. in exchange for a registration fee waiver.
+The workshop organizers are seeking four highly motivated post-doc or graduate student volunteers who will help with the day to day logistics of the workshop such as signage, registration, posting events to social media sites, recording talks, daily clean up and set up, etc. in exchange for a registration fee waiver.
 This is a great opportunity for future faculty to work with high school, two-year, and four-year faculty from across the country and pick up ideas and resources for teaching.
 Special career focused programming for future faculty is also offered.
 Our volunteers get plenty of participation time as well as helping us out.
 Applications will open early 2019.

 Tell us what you are doing!
 We invite you to bring a poster to the Summer Workshop.
 This is an opportunity to share what you have been working on and learn more about your colleagues' projects.
 Appropriate topics include educational research projects, pedagogical methods, course curricula, modules, reform efforts, discipline based education research projects on any scale, resources, and assessments.
 Applications will open early 2019.

 The poster session will be held on Sunday, July 14.
 Posters should be no larger than 3’ X 4’.